-The auto-burnish circuitry has an internal fuse for safety purposes.
-During regular maintenance, check the autoburnish functionality using an oscilloscope.
-Transducer input modules can receive input signals from external dcmA output transducers (dcmA ln) or resistance temperature detectors (RTD).
+Transducer input modules can receive input signals from external dcmA output transducers (dcmA In) or resistance temperature detectors (RTD).
 Hardware and software is provided to receive signals from these external transducers and convert these signals into a digital format for use as required.